kissbeni/tinyhttp/README.md

 ## How to use

-If you want an environment to tinker around a bit, check out the example folder :)
+If you want an environment to tinker around a bit, check out the examples folder :)

 ### Creating a server